Download the (March 2020) English pdf version of this publication.

 Q1.1 Who is a Palestinian Refugee?

-Without an explicit protection mandate, UNRWA’s provisions are limited and do not include the full panoply of international protection.
+Without an explicit protection mandate, UNRWA’s provisions are limited and do not include the full breadth of international protection.
 The lack of an explicit protection mandate for Palestinian refugees has received only periodic attention from the international community, usually in the aftermath of notable crises, and for limited periods of time or scope.

 Q1.2 Who is an internally displaced Palestinian?

 According to the Guiding Principles on Internal Displacement (UN, 1998), internally displaced persons (IDPs) are “persons or groups of persons who have been forced or obliged to flee or to leave their homes or places of habitual residence, as a result of or in order to avoid the effects of armed conflict, situations of generalized violence, or violations of human rights, and who have not crossed an internationally recognized state border.”
 Internally displaced Palestinians can be divided into two groups.

 The FIRST is comprised of persons displaced in the area that became Israel in 1948.
 This group includes those who were displaced during and after the 1948 Nakba (approximately 415,876 persons today), as well as those subsequently displaced by Israel.

 The SECOND group (approximately 344,599 persons today), is composed of Palestinians internally displaced in the occupied Palestinian territory (oPt) since 1967, as a result of Israel’s regime of colonization, annexation and apartheid.
 This figure of IDPs also includes Palestinian refugees who suffered subsequent secondary forced displacement inside the oPt.
 However, the number of 1948 refugees displaced a second time in or since 1967 is largely unknown, due to the absence of a comprehensive registration or follow-up system, as well as the high frequency of displacement.